 Acorn Woodpecker Range Map

 Acorn Woodpeckers also have incredibly fascinating and complex social lives.
 For example, they live in family groups of up to twelve individuals.
 These groups cooperate in many aspects, including raising young, finding food, and guarding the food stored in their granaries.

 These birds make very distinctive sounds, so make sure to listen for Acorn Woodpeckers if you find yourself hiking in an oak forest.
 Calls resemble “waka-waka-waka.”

 #17.
 White-headed Woodpecker

-When it comes to woodpecker species found in the United States, this species is unique!
+When it comes to woodpeckers found in the United States, this species is unique!

 First, the White-headed Woodpecker has a truly distinctive appearance.
-Almost the bird’s entire body is covered in black feathers, except for its bold white head!
-One look and you know how it got its name.
+The bird’s entire body is covered in black feathers, except for its bold white head!
+One look, and you know how it got its name.
 Males have a small red patch on the back of their heads, which females lack.

 White-headed Woodpecker Range Map

 Second, these woodpeckers require a very specific habitat.
 Look for them in mountainous old-growth pine forests in the western United States, especially ones with open canopies and LOTS of pine cones.